-Proper collection of urine specimens is important to avoid contamination, or deterioration of urine constituents.
-Ensure the urine collection container is clean and the container manufacturer has guaranteed that will not leach interfering substances into the specimen.
+Proper collection of urine specimens is important to avoid contamination of the specimen or deterioration of urine constituents.
+Ensure the urine collection container is clean and the container manufacturer has guaranteed that interfering substances will not leach into the specimen.
 If the specimen is a voided specimen, it is important to provide patients with instructions for proper collection.
 Voided specimens that may be provided to the laboratory for testing include:

 - Random specimens: As the name implies, random specimens can be collected at any time.